KILIMANJARO KIDS COMMUNITY

 KKC STAFF

 Without a dedicated and supportive staff, running the KKC would be impossible.
 Many staff members live on-site, while some come in a few days a week to take care of their duties.
 Human Outreach Project hopes to continue to provide a stable and supportive work environment, including being able to care for life outside of work for the staff with opportunities such as continued education and health coverage.
-More than anything, the staff is the role models and leaders for the children.
+More than anything, the staff is the role model and leader for the children.
 Standing in a parental role, they help guide the children into adulthood.
 They have built amazing relationships with the children and are loved deeply by them.

 Anna